 Cost is the ultimate distinction concerning a T1 and DSL line.
 Depending on the type of plan you possess, the cost of DSL service can be anywhere from $19 and $79 a month.
 As lately as a few years ago a T1 line rate averaged around $1,000 monthly fee.
 This was beyond the financial constraints of many businesses.
 Ever since then the expense of a T1 network now ranges starting from high $300's to the low $700's per month, which makes it an option that small businesses and even independent professionals are more likely to consider.
 A T1 line is a bit more pricey than DSL, but what is the true expense to your company in case your Internet connection goes down?
 If your business absolutely demands that your personnel, telephone calls, and electronic mail are always up, it is necessary that you ditch DSL and hold a reliable T1 line.

-We help you with AL T-1 Line.
-This page is a short summary of the products specifically offered by T1Market in Valley Head.
+We connect you with AL Frame Relay.
+This page is a short listing of the products specifically offered by T1Market in Valley Head.

-Going forward, our wish is to continually improve our product offerings.
-We now deliver enterprise items normally used by larger companies, particularly: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our suppliers also deliver free managed Cisco routers for multi-year contracts.
-Mainly, our goal is to build a bond with you - our customer - that will last for years to come.
+Going forward, our wish is to constantly enhance our product offerings.
+We now supply enterprise products normally employed by larger corporations, specifically: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers even provide cost-free managed Cisco routers for multi-year contracts.
+Mainly, our objective is to build a bond with you - our client - that will last for years to come.
 Acquiring your trust is just what we do here.
-Saving you money on inexpensive bandwidth services is just how we keep it.
+Saving you money on inexpensive MPLS services is just how we keep it.